olegyang/RoadSing_OpenCV/README.md

-# RoadSing_OpenCV
+# Road Sings detection with OpenCV (russian comments)
-Road Sings detection with OpenCV
+Tutorial task on how to make "Road Sings detection" programm with OpenCV